VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 Resulting metrics of the model are described [here](#vmanomaly-output).

-## Custom model
-You can find a guide on setting up a custom model [here](./custom_model.md).

 ## vmanomaly output

 When vmanomaly is executed, it generates various metrics, the specifics of which depend on the model employed.
 These metrics can be renamed in the writer's section.

 The default metrics produced by vmanomaly include:

 - `anomaly_score`: This is the *primary* metric.
     - It is designed in such a way that values from 0.0 to 1.0 indicate non-anomalous data.
     - A value greater than 1.0 is generally classified as an anomaly, although this threshold can be adjusted in the alerting configuration.
     - The decision to set the changepoint at 1 was made to ensure consistency across various models and alerting configurations, such that a score above 1 consistently signifies an anomaly.

 - `yhat`: This represents the predicted expected value.

 - `yhat_lower`: This indicates the predicted lower boundary.